maggisk/maggisk-dev/pages/rambling/thoughts-on-javascript-build-tools.md

 * offer the ability to watch files for changes and re-run commands when they change
 * development webserver with support for live reloading of at least css changes

-You can kind of set this up yourself using multiple different npm packages, but it takes a bit of work.
+You can get a decent setup like that using a few different npm packages.

 * [chokidar](https://github.com/paulmillr/chokidar) for watching files.
 * [npm-run-all](https://www.npmjs.com/package/npm-run-all) for running multiple commands in parallel in the same terminal window.